goerwin/keyremapper/README.md

 - Windows
   - [ ] Add versioning
-  - [ ] keybindings per keyboard
   - [x] Tests via popup message
   - [x] UI to debug events
   - [x] multiple modes
-  - [x] multiple configs with json inheritance
+  - [x] configs with json array/object replacement helpers
   - [x] alt tab enter issue
   - [x] add builds for both x86 and x64 archs
   - [x] enable/disable with double esc
   - [x] logo
   - [x] brightness
   - [x] double press modifiers (eg. for the capslock with double shift press)
-  - [x] CLICKS
+  - [x] mouse clicks/mousedown/mouseup/drags
   - [x] keybindings per app
   - [x] fix issue with numpad and arrows (VERSION 1 is working properly!)
   - [x] remaps
-  - [x] move all files to src (no dirs allowed to avoid issues when importing header files)
+  - [x] multiple keyboards
   - [x] you should only test key cases, not entire flows (like vim mode)
   - [x] rethink alghoritm to be more general so it can be used in any OS
   - [x] validate if keycode doesnt exist
   - [x] general Key

 - Mac
-  - [x] Move tests out of the Google test framework so it is easy to test on Mac too
-  - [x] implement tests with time delays to test multiple key presses
   - [x] Move files that are shared between OSs to a common place
   - [x] detect current application
   - [x] shift + capslock = not triggering shift + esc at first time/ test on a youtube video
   - [x] toggle caps
-  - [x] modes
+  - [x] multiple modes
-  - [x] mouse clicks/drags/etc
+  - [x] mouse clicks/mousedown/mouseup/drags
+  - [x] multiple keyboards
   - [ ] enable/disable app with double esc
   - [ ] bug keyboard can become unresponsive after going to sleep/long time inactivity?
   - [ ] exiting app from terminal (cmd+q) doesnt remove the process
   - [ ] simple GUI
   - [x] ~~trigger media keys~~ (not easy to do, just use Hammerspoon)
+  - [x] implement tests with time delays to test multiple key presses
+  - [x] Move tests out of the Google test framework so we can test on Mac too

 ### Text navigation/manipulation